yduf/yduf.github.io/_posts/2019-02-17-cpp-force-inline.md

 - An interesting bechmark: [always_inline performance.](https://indico.cern.ch/event/386232/sessions/159923/attachments/771039/1057534/always_inline_performance.pdf) - [SO](https://stackoverflow.com/a/48212527/51386)
 - [GCC 4.6.2 inlining behavior](https://stackoverflow.com/questions/23199385/gcc-4-6-2-inlining-behavior)

+- -foptimize-sibling-calls - Optimize sibling and tail recursive calls.
+- -finline-small-functions -
+- -findirect-inlining
+- -finline-functions - Consider all functions for inlining, even if they are not declared inline.
+- -fearly-inlining - Inline functions marked by always_inline and functions whose body seems smaller than the function call overhead
+- -finline-limit=n - This flag allows coarse control of this limit. n is the size of functions that can be inlined in number of pseudo instructions.
+- -fwhole-program - Assume that the current compilation unit represents the whole program being compiled.

 ## [Common Function Attributes (GCC)](https://gcc.gnu.org/onlinedocs/gcc/Common-Function-Attributes.html#Common-Function-Attributes)
 - **__cold__** - The cold attribute on functions is used to inform the compiler that the function is unlikely to be executed.
 - **__hot__** - The hot attribute on a function is used to inform the compiler that the function is a hot spot of the compiled program.